DrJohnT/HomeAssistantPublicConfig/README.md

 I posted my requirements on the [community forum](https://community.home-assistant.io/t/167409/) so others could make suggestions.
 Then I fortunately came across the excellent [Drayton Wiser Heat Hub integration for Home Assistant](https://github.com/asantaga/wiserHomeAssistantPlatform) by [@Angelo_Santagata](https://github.com/asantaga/) and team is available on HACS as the *Wiser Heating Component for Home Assistant*

 I now have room by room heating control which adapts to where we are and what we are doing.
+Screenshots of my *heating control* can be seen here: [Lovelace UI Screenshots](./LovelaceUI.md)

 Every country has their own way of describing central heating systems and how they operate.
 In the UK, we rarely have integrated heating and cooling systems (HAVC), whereas these are commonplace in other countries with more extreme climates.
 For clarity, I include the final image above shows the pipework that underpins a typical British central heating & hot water system.
 As there are two valves controlling two sets of pipework, this is call by plumbers a *2-channel system*.